joaomcteixeira/taurenmd/README.rst

 Citing
 ------

-Cite Tauren-MD project as:
+Cite **Tauren-MD** project as:

 - João M.C.
-Teixeira.
-(2019, February 28). joaomcteixeira/Tauren-MD.
+Teixeira. joaomcteixeira/Tauren-MD.
 Zenodo. http://doi.org/10.5281/zenodo.2579632.

-Or, if you want to site a specific version you have used, refer to the `DOI of that version`, for example:
+Or, if you want to cite a specific version you have used, refer to the `DOI of that version`, for example:

 - João M.C.
 Teixeira.
 (2019, February 28). joaomcteixeira/Tauren-MD: v0.5.2 (Version v0.5.2).
 Zenodo. http://doi.org/10.5281/zenodo.2580076

 You **SHOULD** by all means cite the Molecular Dynamics (MD) analysis libraries upon which Tauren-MD wraps.
-For example, by selecting ``"mdtraj"`` as ``"traj_type"`` in the `configuration file`_, then you should also city MDTraj; the same applies for any other library Tauren-MD uses and which you have chosen to use.
-How to cite:
+For example, by selecting ``"mdtraj"`` as ``"traj_type"`` in the `configuration file`_, then you should also cite MDTraj; the same applies for any other library Tauren-MD uses and which you have chosen to use.
+Bellow a list of links on how to cite:

 - `MDTraj <mdtcite>`_
 - `MDAnalysis <mdacite>`_